Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources.

 Iowa Education Agency 267: Curriculum, Instruction, Assessment contains specific sections on content, instruction, assessment and alignment of all three.

-Knowing and Teaching Elementary Mathematics is a 1999 book by Liping Ma, which includes examples from teachers explaining what it means to know and be able to teach elementary school mathematics.
-Richard Askey has an article by the same name in the Fall 1999 edition of American Educator in which he explains the relevance of this book.
-You'll be introduced to typical scenarios in the classroom, such as teaching subtraction and regrouping, multidigit multiplication, division by fractions, and the relationship between area and perimeter.
-The anniversary edition of the book was published in 2010 by Routledge; there is an excerpt in Google books.
+Knowing and Teaching Elementary Mathematics (2010) by Liping Ma is the anniversary edition of his book, which was first published in 1999.
+It includes examples from teachers explaining what it means to know and be able to teach elementary school mathematics.
+Richard Askey explained the relevance of this book in an article by the same name in the Fall 1999 edition of American Educator.
+You'll be introduced to typical scenarios in the classroom, such as teaching subtraction and regrouping, multi-digit multiplication, division by fractions, and the relationship between area and perimeter.

 LINKS Learning is an "E-learning site, [which] has involved Washington's Office of Superintendent of Public Instruction and partner organizations including the Technology Based Learning and Research Project at Arizona State University; the Washington school districts involved in the Washington Alliance for Better Schools; Carkhuff Thinking Systems; Limelight Technologies, Inc.; Fairfax County, Virginia schools; and Educational Service District 113 in Olympia, Washington."
 The Teacher Section for Math is designed to provide information and resources to assist teachers and others in understanding and providing high quality instruction for all students.
 You will find: